NielsSkovgaard/starwars/README.md

 Software Architecture
 -
-The application is implemented having a modern, loosely coupled, and highly maintainable architecture.
-It applies Domain-Driven Design (DDD) principles and the Onion Architecture.
+The application has a modern, loosely coupled, and highly testable and maintainable architecture.
+It applies Domain-Driven Design (DDD) and Inversion of Control (IoC) principles in an Onion Architecture.

 The following areas correspond to the folder structure in the project.